teookie/stern-wheeler/README.md

 - about 700g of filament (for a 6 lane buffer)

 Printing instructions:
-- Any material should work, but if you mix materials make sure that they have equal amount of shrinkage or your wheel might not fit!
+- Designed to be printed with ABS.
+Ef you mix materials make sure that they have equal amount of shrinkage or your wheel might not fit!
 - 2 perimeters, 15% infill for wheel
 - 4 perimeters, 40% infill for everything else